sikandarali94/development-notes/Javascript-Notes/Execution Contexts and Lexical Environments.md

 * When Javascript sets a variable to undefined it doesn't mean that the variable doesn't exist.
 It simply means that the variable is not set to a value.
 * It is important to let Javascript set a variable to undefined rather than writing: `a = undefined; //Legal Javascript.` It helps when debugging the code.

+### Code Execution

+* In the execution phase -- after variable names and functions as a whole are placed into memory during the creation phase -- Javascript runs your code line by line.

+### Single Threaded, Synchronous Execution

+* **Single Threaded**: One command is being executed at a time.
+In a browser many things are being executed at the same time, but in our perspective Javascript is being executed in a single-threaded manner.
+* **Synchronous**: One at a time.
+Within Javascript it is not only one at a time, but in order.

+### Function Invocation and The Execution Stack

+* **Invocation**: It just means running a function in Javascript, this is done by using a parentheses, \(\).
+* When you invoke a function in Javascript a new execution context is created and put on top of the stack.

 ---

 The main credit for these notes goes to Anthony Alicea.
 He has a great set of courses which can be found at, [https://www.udemy.com/user/anthonypalicea/](https://www.udemy.com/user/anthonypalicea/)